Our Team

 Isabelle Champagne-Chittick

-Isabelle Champagne-Chittick grew up in Bega, NSW, where she trained in dance and gymnastics from a young age.
-She performed as part of Fling Physical Theatre for eight years.
+Isabelle Champagne-Chittick grew up in Bega, NSW, where she trained in dance and gymnastics from a young age and performed with Fling Physical Theatre for eight years.

-As part of Na Djinang Circus, Isabelle performed in Social Staples at Melbourne Fringe, Catapult Circus Festival, and Adelaide Fringe.
-She then went on to be a co-creative in Na Djinang’s second work, Common Dissonance and perform in multiple other works by Na Djinang Circus.
+As a founding member of Na Djinang Circus, Isabelle has been deeply involved in the company’s evolution since its early days.
+She first performed in Social Staples, touring to Melbourne Fringe, Catapult Circus Festival, and Adelaide Fringe.
+She later became a co-creative in the company’s second work, Common Dissonance, and has since performed in multiple productions.

-Alongside performing, Isabelle has always been a dedicated trainer, staying connected to the community through teaching and mentoring.
-She later stepped into the role of Associate Producer and quickly developed a deep passion for it.
+Alongside her performance work, Isabelle has remained a dedicated trainer, mentoring and teaching to stay connected with the community.
+She later stepped into the role of Associate Producer at Na Djinang, where she quickly developed a strong passion for producing.

 Maggie Church-Kopp